 Why generative AI matters for SEO & Shopify

 Traditionally, SEO was about keyword research, on-page optimisation, backlinks and page speed.
-But now, thanks to generative AI and the ways search is evolving, it’s more than that:- According to the official Shopify blog, generative AI lets you personalise marketing and website content at scale by analysing user data and behaviour.
+But now, thanks to generative AI and the ways search is evolving, it’s more than that:

 How generative AI specifically affects Shopify store SEO